Remote Desktop clients for Remote Desktop Services and remote PCs

 With Microsoft Remote Desktop clients, you can connect to Remote Desktop Services from Windows Server and remote PCs, and use and control desktops and apps that your admin has made available to you.
 There are clients available for many different types of devices on different platforms and form factors, such as desktops and laptops, tablets, smartphones, and through a web browser.
 Using your web browser on desktops and laptops, you can connect without having to download and install any software.

 There are many features you can use to enhance your remote experience, such as:

 - Custom display resolutions.

 - Device redirection, such as webcams, storage devices, and printers.

 - Use apps installed on the remote PC.

 - Access files and network resources on the remote PC.

 - Leave the apps open when you turn off the client.

-Configure your remote PC
+Connecting to your remote PC

 Before you can connect to your remote PC, you'll need to enable Remote Desktop on it.
 For more information, see Enable Remote Desktop on your PC.